 As a Hyatt loyalist, I’ve been keeping a close eye on the new Alila Maldives, as I’m hoping to check it out in the near future.
 The hotel was initially supposed to open in 2020, but as is the case with so many hotels, the opening has been delayed.

 There’s some good news on that front — the hotel has started accepting reservations, and will have a soft opening in just a few weeks.
 Rates as part of the opening offer are pretty attractive as well, though there’s a major catch.

 The basics of the Alila Maldives

-For context, the Alila Villas Maldives will have 80 villas, 36 of which will be overwater.
-The hotel will be located to the north of Male, in the Raa Atoll, and will be accessible with a 45-minute seaplane flight.
+The new Alila Kothaifaru Maldives is now accepting reservations for stays as of April 14, 2022, which is in just under three weeks.
+The Alila has 80 villas, 36 of which are overwater.
+The hotel is located to the north of Male, in the Raa Atoll, and is accessible with a 45-minute seaplane flight.

 Alila brand coming full circle in the Maldives

 What’s interesting about the upcoming Alila Maldives is that it will represent a return of the Alila brand to the Maldives:

 - In 2009 the Alila Maldives Hadahaa opened (at the time the Alila brand had nothing to do with Hyatt)

 - In 2011 management for the property was turned over to Hyatt, and the former Alila became known as the Park Hyatt Maldives Hadahaa

 - Then in 2018 Hyatt acquired Two Roads Hospitality, which manages Alila properties